Aioi, Hyōgo: Daikon

 In November 2005, the city was mentioned in world news reports after a large daikon radish that grew though the pavement was found slashed.
 According to a city spokesperson, the radish was seen as an inspiration due to "its tenacity and strong will to live."
+Efforts were undertaken to propagate the radish from a cutting, as well as to harvest the plant's DNA.
 The tenacious daikon, nicknamed "Daichan," has since been celebrated in a children's book.
 In 2006, a special firework representing the daikon was set off at the annual firework display preceding the dragon boat races.